ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 CurveCP supports a weak form of client authentication.
 Clients are permitted to send their long-term public keys in the second initialization packet.
 A server can verify this public key and, if untrusted, drop the connection and subsequent data.

-Unlike some other protocols, CurveCP data packets only leave the ephemeral public key, i.e., the connection ID, and the per-message nonce in the clear.
+Unlike some other protocols, CurveCP data packets leave only the ephemeral public key, the connection ID, and the per-message nonce in the clear.
 Everything else is encrypted.

 ### Protocol Features